The first installment in the eight-part series covering The Eight Dimensions of Wellness deals with the emotional dimension.

 In order to achieve emotional wellness, an individual must learn how to understand and control these emotions, among several other tasks.

-The Power Of Emotion
+The Power Of Emotional Wellness

-The association between an emotion and a specific event or circumstance in a person’s life can change the way that individual sees that event and can even change the person’s actions in response to the event.
+The association between emotions, a specific event, or circumstance in a person’s life can change the way that an individual sees that event and can even change the person’s actions in response to the event.

 Positive emotions can contribute to a person’s actions and encourage them to grow and expand beyond his or her limits.
 Emotions such as happiness, peacefulness, and love motivate an individual to make decisions that may improve their well-being and lifestyle in the long-term.

 Sometimes these emotions have no ties to a specific morality.
 Someone can commit a selfish or dangerous action because it makes that person feel good, while the guilt or regret within someone else motivates them to help others.

 Identifying one’s emotions can help clear any confusion caused by emotions and aids in eventually controlling and expressing them.
 An efficient way to identify feelings is to summarize them in a single word.

 This practice allows the individual to state emotions in a way that is easy to identify and deal with.

 Emotions Vs Facts